patched-codes/patchwork/README.md

 ```

-Similarly, to use Google's models you can set the `google_api_key` and `model`, this is useful if you want to work with large contexts as the `gemini-pro-1.5` model supports a input context length of 1 million tokens.
+Similarly, to use Google's models you can set the `google_api_key` and `model`, this is useful if you want to work with large contexts as the `gemini-pro-1.5` model supports an input context length of 1 million tokens.

 The [patchwork-template](https://github.com/patched-codes/patchwork-configs) repository contains the default configuration and prompts for all the patchflows.
 You can clone that repo and pass it as a flag to the CLI: